Now that your sweet tooth has had ample time to recover from the holidays, let’s do something fun with those leftover peppermint candies you have.

 - 1 15-ounce can coconut cream OR full-fat coconut milk

 - 1 1/2 cups dairy-free dark chocolate (at least 65% cacao), roughly chopped

 - 1/4 tsp pure peppermint extract (I recommend this brand)

-- OPTIONAL: coconut whipped cream and finely crushed peppermint candies for garnish (check to ensure vegan friendliness)
+- optional: finely crushed peppermint candies for garnish (check to ensure vegan friendliness)

 - Melt chocolate in the microwave in 30 second increments or over a double boiler until creamy and smooth (be careful not to cook past melting point).